Lord Dunmore fled to Gwynn's Island in 1776, before finally abandoning Virginia

 While the fleet was at Gwynn's Island, a British warship sailed up the Chesapeake Bay to evacuate the royal governor of Maryland.
 The Maryland convention allowed Robert Eden to leave peacefully.
 He was rescued by the HMS Fowey, the same ship to which Dunmore had fled when he left Williamsburg in the middle of the night.

-General Andrew Lewis brought more men as reinforcements to Gloucester County, but most importantly he brought artillery.
-The Virginia forces moved two eighteen-pound cannon and four nine-pound cannon into position on what became known as Cricket Hill.
-Lord Dunmore derisively described the rebels as "crickets."
+The Virginia forces moved two eighteen-pound cannon into an upper battery (now site of the United States Coast Guard Station Milford Haven), and four nine-pound cannon into a lower battery (site of Morningstar Marinas).
+Their positions were on what became known as Cricket Hill, after Lord Dunmore derisively described the rebels as "crickets."

 The Virginia artillery opened fire on July 9, 1776.
 Neither side was aware yet that the Continental Congress in Philadelphia had just declared independence.
+The British had not recognized the batteries were being constructed, and Lord Dunmore's flagship was anchored just 500 yards offshore.

-The artillery fire from the Virginia troops was accurate enough to disable British artillery in the fort on the island, and shells skilled sailors on the warships.
+The artillery fire from the Virginia troops was accurate enough to disable British artillery in the fort on the island, and shells killed sailors on the warships.
 The third shell sent a wooden splinter into Lord Dunmore's leg and broke the china that he had managed to bring with him when fleeing from the Governor's Palace.

 The troops stationed on the island near Cricket Hill left their earthworks and marched to the eastern side of the island, which the artillery shells could not reach.
 That evening, everyone boarded the ships and left the island, including the remaining able-bodied members of the Ethiopian Regiment and the loyalist plantation owner John Randolph Grymes.